 Trauma

-Trauma comes in many forms and can have a long-lasting impact on an individual’s mental health.
-At an impactful age, teens and young adults are especially vulnerable to developing mental health issues associated with trauma.
+Trauma comes in many forms and can have a long-lasting impact on our mental health at Dayrise Wellness.
+Teens and young adults are especially vulnerable to developing mental health issues associated with trauma during these impactful years.

 What is Trauma?

 Trauma is an experience that can leave profound emotional wounds, affecting various aspects of life, including academic performance, relationships, and overall well-being.
-It can arise from a range of situations, such as physical or emotional abuse, neglect, accidents, loss of a loved one, or exposure to violence.
+We recognize that trauma can arise from a range of situations, such as physical or emotional abuse, neglect, accidents, loss of a loved one, or exposure to violence.
 For teenagers and young adults, trauma can be particularly distressing, as this pivotal stage of life involves significant emotional and psychological development.

 The Impact of Trauma on Mental Health